Vehicles, Powersuits and Drones : Open Source

 //GRANITE HARDSUIT

-It took decades for Earth militaries to refine the concept of individual powersuits.
-They were meant to revolutionize combat, but they arrived right at the moment where AIs and drones had taken over in armies.
-Bad timing.
-The concept survived however under the shape of powered hardsuits, the most common of which is the Granite.
-Roughly man-sized (roughly - if you know someone who's as beefy as a Granite, call me) the Granite hardsuit is I think a Giants' Collective design put in public domain libraries (the copyright is a bit blurry for this one).
-It's...well it's a hardsuit.
+It took decades for Earth militaries to refine the concept of individual powersuits, the most common of which is the Granite.
+Roughly man-sized (roughly — if you know someone who's as beefy as a Granite, call me) the Granite hardsuit is I think a Giants' Collective design put in public domain libraries (the copyright is a bit blurry for this one).
+It's…well, it's a hardsuit.
 Titanium-and-carbon-nanotubes-with-heavy-water-sandwich hard.
 Three thousand meters under the sea.
 Five kilometres away from a powerful radiation source.
 With corrosive water.
 And explosions.
 The Granite doesn't mind.

-Supposedly it can survive re-entry, I have doubts about the whole slowing down before impact business, however.
+Supposedly it can survive re-entry, I have doubts about the whole deceleration business, however.

 //SELENE MOBILE SUIT

-I mean it's terrifying but it's also kinda brilliant.
-Powersuits make the wearer stronger and more resilient but how about giving them more arms?
+I mean, it's terrifying, but it's also kind of brilliant.
+Powersuits make the wearer stronger and more resilient, but how about giving them more arms?
 Like three times more?
-This is a Moon Communes design which was later upgraded by the Irenians and put in the public domain - the Irenians did not originally have the rights to this design and I think making it public was their way of settling the dispute by making the lawsuit way too annoying to handle.
+This is a Moon Communes design which was later upgraded by the Irenians and put in the public domain — the Irenians did not originally have the rights to this design and I think publishing it was their way of settling the dispute by making the lawsuit way too annoying to handle.
 It's mostly a spacesuit.
 A top of the line spacesuit with environmental control, multiple sensor inputs, drone support, autopilot/movement assist and, well, yes, three pairs of arms, two of which are remotely controlled by the suit's mainframe.

 Designs: Retrograde Minis.